About the Mechanical Engineering Program

 - Advanced mechanical design

 Our FastTrack Program could let you earn a master's degree in mechanical engineering in just one additional year.
-The Mechanical Engineering program at Florida Tech is accredited by the Engineering Accreditation Commission of ABET.

 The mechanical engineering master's program at Florida Tech provides a course of study that advances engineers in their professional careers or prepares them for further study in a doctoral program.